 - A student seeks medical assistance for a peer suffering from an alcohol or drug overdose or related problems and remains with the peer until appropriate authorities arrive.

-- A student suffering from an alcohol or drug overdose or related problems, for whom another student seeks assistance and remains with the peer until appropriate authorities arrive, will also not be subject to disciplinary action for alcohol violations.
+- A student suffering from an alcohol or drug overdose or related problems, for whom another student seeks assistance.
+The other person who sought assistance, believes they are the first caller, provides their name and remains with the peer until appropriate authorities arrive, will also not be subject to disciplinary action for alcohol violations.